Honduras entry requirements for Madagascar passport holders

 Must be valid for the duration of your stay

 Your passport must be valid for at least the length of your stay in Honduras.
-Airlines check this at check-in — if your passport expires before you leave, you will be denied boarding.
+Airlines check this at check-in.
+If your passport expires within 6 months, some airlines may still deny boarding — carry a printout of Honduras's official policy if needed.

 Required